 SCCA is taking the following steps:

-- Screening all who enter the clinic for COVID-19 symptoms.
+- Screening all who enter the clinic for COVID-19 symptoms and testing, if appropriate.

 - Providing procedure masks to all staff working in the clinic.

-- As of April 27, all patients, visitors, and staff in SCCA clinics must wear a mask.
+- All patients, visitors, and staff in SCCA clinics must wear a mask.
 If patients and visitors aren’t wearing one, a mask will be provided upon arrival.
 Please see CDC guidelines on how to protect yourself for more information.

 - Limiting the number of visitors.
 This includes: